-For instance, BlueConic offers out-of-the-box models that help marketers enrich profiles with the aforementioned customer scores.
-Thus, in turn, informs segment inclusion (and exclusion) and subsequent activation to target segments.
+BlueConic offers out-of-the-box predictive models that help all business technology users enrich profiles with the aforementioned customer scores.
+This then informs segment inclusion (and exclusion) and subsequent activation to target segments.

 ‘Always-on’ customer-centric marketing a must to build a high-quality CX strategy

-Refining your marketing strategy with a pure-play customer data platform in place leads to operational efficiencies for your team and across your organizations.
+Refining your audience engagement strategy with a pure-play customer data platform leads to greater operational efficiencies for all growth teams across your organization.

-The trick is ensuring you leverage the high-quality, first-party data in your customer data platform accordingly each day so you and your team can say you’re truly customer-centric.
+The trick is ensuring you leverage the high-quality, first-party data in your customer data platform accordingly each day so your business can say you’re truly customer-centric.

 “Data collection can introduce new information, but it won’t result in smarter engagement or better outcomes if it’s not managed correctly,” Cory noted in a Forbes guest post.

-The key, of course, is getting buy-in from leadership to upgrade your tech.
-More specifically, removing redundant or inefficient legacy tools and investing in a CDP.
+Another key, of course, is getting buy-in from leadership to upgrade your tech.

-In a guest post for Forbes, customer experience ‘futurist’ Blake Morgan noted many marketing pros comprehend the importance of a strong CX strategy today:
+- In a separate piece for Forbes, customer experience ‘futurist’ Blake Morgan noted many marketing pros comprehend the importance of a strong CX strategy today.

-But “if they can’t clearly communicate the benefit to the company, to executives,” Morgan said, “they run the very real risk of losing support” for CX tech investment.
+- But “if they can’t clearly communicate the benefit to executives,” Morgan said, “they run the very real risk of losing support” for CX technology investment.

-In addition to explaining the benefits of a CDP, marketers interested in the tech also need to relay the downsides of sticking with the status quo solution-wise to their C-suite.
+- On top of explaining the benefits of a CDP, growth teams interested in the tech also need to relay the downsides of sticking with the status quo solution-wise to their C-suite.

-For instance, you can note how many “marketers’ technological infrastructure frequently falls short of the level required” to improve CX, as an Econsultancy survey found.
+- For instance, they can note how many “marketers’ technological infrastructure frequently falls short of the level required” to improve CX, per an Econsultancy survey.

-Similarly, you can explain how “legacy technology and infrastructure” was deemed the biggest barrier to CX success for many of the marketing professionals polled.
+- Similarly, they can explain how “legacy technology and infrastructure” was deemed the biggest barrier to CX success for many of the marketing professionals polled.